-PSYCH-010LS Psychology: Individual and Social Processes
+PSYCH-010 Psychology: Individual and Social

+Processes

-This psychology course is designed to deal with selected concepts and principles of psychology.
+(Formerly PSYCH 10LS) This psychology course is designed to deal with selected concepts and principles of psychology.
 Emphasis is on the functional aspects of individual and group behavior.
 It will focus on psychology as a discipline within the Behavioral Sciences and its relationship to Anthropology and Sociology.
 Areas of study will include the understanding of human behavior from philosophical and theoretical viewpoints, stages in human development and the social and psychological influences on one's self-concept.
-This course fulfills the LMC General Education Requirement for Behavioral Science.
+This course meets the Graduation Requirement for General Education for Behavioral Sciences.
 SC